 Shields 36" and under are not required to have cores, but must be rigid.
-If the shield has a core, it must have at least 11⁄2" of foam past the core.
+If the shield has a core, it must have at least 1 1/2" of foam past the core on both the edge and face of the shield.
+Shields over 36" must be constructed with a rigid, non-metal core.